mrocklin/blog/_posts/work/2015-03-10-PyData-GIL.md

 Additionally any project that depends on these gains the same benefit.

+Our software stack has roots in scientific computing which historically has an amazing relationship with using all-of-the-hardware.
+I would like to see the development community lean in to the use of shared-memory parallelism.
+This feels like a large low-hanging fruit.

 Quick Example with dask.array
 -----------------------------

-As a quick example, we compute a large random dot product with `dask.array`.
+As a quick example, we compute a large random dot product with `dask.array` and look at `top`.

 {% highlight Python %}
 In [1]: import dask.array as da